treeb33/cs4100-nutrition-opt/README.md

 ## Current Progress

 - Created the GitHub repository
-- Finalized the project proposal and general approach
+- Finalized the project proposal
+- Defined the general approach for representing weekly meal plans
 - Identified possible recipe datasets
-- Selected the three local search methods to compare
+- Chosen the local search methods we plan to compare
-- Began outlining the objective function
+- Started outlining the objective function

 ## Next Steps

 - Choose the final recipe dataset
 - Finalize the objective function
 - Set up the project folder structure
-- Represent recipes and weekly meal plans in code
+- Create a code representation for recipes and weekly meal plans
 - Begin implementing hill climbing with random restarts